 2. Fill in the gaps and choose appropriate settings in the following sections:

 3. Click on the Create button:

 - Mail Routing Settings

-How to reset a password/contact email address for a cPanel account in WHM
+How to change a password/contact email address for a cPanel account in WHM

 If you need to change a password or a contact email address for a particular cPanel account, you can do this in the following way: